-The Pioneer Generation Station and Lonesome Creek Station are two natural gas-fired peaking power plants located in Western North Dakota.
+The Pioneer Generation Station and Lonesome Creek Station are two natural gas-fired peaking power plants in Western North Dakota.
 Both plants consist of three units with 45 megawatts (MW) of generation capacity each.
-Basin Electric Power Cooperative retained Wanzek Construction as a prime contractor for Unit I of both the Pioneer Generation Station and Lonesome Creek Station.
-The $20.4 million Pioneer Generation Station Unit I was contractually required to achieve commercial operation on March 30, 2013, and the $19.4 million Lonesome Creek Station Unit I was contractually required to achieve commercial operation on May 30, 2013.
-However, numerous delays occurred during the projects, and the commercial operation dates were not achieved thereby resulting in a dispute between Basin Electric Power Cooperative and Wanzek Construction.
+Basin Electric Power Cooperative retained Wanzek Construction as a prime contractor for Unit I of Pioneer Generation Station and Lonesome Creek Station.
+The $20.4 million Pioneer Generation Station Unit I was contractually required to achieve commercial operation on March 30, 2013.
+The $19.4 million Lonesome Creek Station Unit I was contractually required to achieve commercial operation on May 30, 2013.
+However, numerous delays occurred during the projects, and the commercial operation dates were not reached, resulting in a dispute between Basin Electric Power Cooperative and Wanzek Construction.

 Pioneer Generation Station Unit I achieved commercial operation on September 4, 2013, and Lonesome Creek Station Unit I reached commercial operation on November 8, 2013.
 In February 2014, McLaughlin & McLaughlin retained Spire to assist with the schedule delay analysis on behalf of Wanzek Construction for the Lonesome Creek Station and Pioneer Generation Station project.
 Spire assisted in performing a time impact analysis (TIA) to quantify and allocate the days of delay during each project.
 In addition, Spire developed time impact narratives and a presentation of findings, including demonstrative aids for each project.